-Willing to resume with this musical tradition, the Foundation of Les Treilles decided to create a Voice Academy, directed by Ivan Alexandre (musicologist and director), aimed to offer to young professional musicians a place as well as an institutional support and allowing them to improve, not only their vocal technique, but also the art of staging.
+Willing to resume with this musical tradition, the Foundation of Les Treilles decided to create a Voice Academy, aimed to offer to young professional musicians a place as well as an institutional support and allowing them to improve, not only their vocal technique, but also the art of staging.

-A first master class took place from 30 October to 4 November 2017, in the estate of Les Treilles, on the theme of the Opera seria, from Handel to Mozart:
+A first master class will take place from 30 October to 4 November 2017, in the estate of Les Treilles, on the theme of the Opera seria, from Handel to Mozart: